apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Ravens Reveal New Alternate Helmet**
+**What to know about this week’s heat wave, from heat alerts to when it ends**

-You can read more about it [here](https://www.baltimoreravens.com/news/ravens-reveal-new-alternate-helmet-mark-andrews-zay-flowers-nate-wiggins-ravens-news).
+You can read more about it [here](https://www.washingtonpost.com/weather/2024/06/18/heat-wave-alerts-records-regions-explained/).

 ## Requirements
 - Python 3.8